pandadady/Machine-Learning-Course/adaboost/README.md

 #AdaBoost
 ###1.Background
     AdaBoost, short for "Adaptive Boosting".
-It can be used in conjunction with many other types of learning algorithms.
+It can be used in conjunction with many other types of learning

-    AdaBoost is adaptive in the sense that a misclassified sample of the previous classifier is used to train the
+    algorithms.AdaBoost is adaptive in the sense that a misclassified sample of the previous classifier is

-    next classifier.
+    used to train the next classifier.
 AdaBoost is sensitive to noisy data and outliers.

     In some problems it can be less susceptible to the overfitting problem than other learning algorithms.